douglasdavis/ddavis.io/content/posts/emacs-native-centos7.md

   (if (yes-or-no-p "async compile?")
       (setq comp-async-jobs-number 4 ;; not using all cores comp-deferred-compilation t
-            comp-deferred-compilation-black-list
+            comp-deferred-compilation-black-list '())
-            '("ert.el"
-              "flycheck.el"
-              "help-mode.el"
-              "markdown-mode.el"
-              "org.el"
-              "org-table.el"))
     (setq comp-deferred-compilation nil)))
 ```

-Emacs will asynchronously compile all `.elc` files that it
+Emacs will asynchronously natively compile all `.elc` files that
-loads.
-So if your `init.el` file loads a lot of packages, prepare
+it loads.
+So if your `init.el` file loads a lot of packages,
-for Emacs to spend quite a while compiling.
-Fortunately you can
+prepare for Emacs to spend a bit of time compiling.
+Fortunately
-still use Emacs while that is happening in the background (and
+you can still use Emacs while that is happening in the background.
-keep that `comp-async-jobs-number` below your total number of
-cores).